pkliang/android-challenge/README.md

 	- Find the most recent commits (choose at least 25 or more of the commits)
 	- Create a RecyclerView that shows the recent commits by author
 4. Commit and Push your code to your new repository
-5. Send us a pull request, we will review your code and get back to you
+5. Send us a pull request (or if you prefer to keep it private, send us the files), we will review your code and get back to you

 ### Optional extras